lbl-srg/obc/specification/source/codeGeneration.rst

 actual implementation conforms to the specification to fail.

-This section therefore explains how certain substitutions can be performed in a way that allows passing the formal verification.
+This section therefore explains how certain substitutions can be performed in a way that allows formal verification to pass.
 (How verification tests will be conducted will be specified later in 2018, but essentially we will require that the control response from the actual control implementation is within a certain tolerance of the control response